 1) Locke’s size.
 He is decidedly and noticeably thinner and smaller than the others.
 This is put down to malnutrition when he was younger, but he was adopted into Chain’s care at around 6/7, and was well fed from there.
 Despite this, he remained small and thinner than the other characters.

-2) Locke rejected and doesn’t go by his ‘birth name’.
-Whilst this this does have it’s own explanation in later books, based solely on the first book, it’s interesting that Locke chose a new name for himself.
+2) Locke rejected and doesn’t go by his ‘birth name’, and chose a new name for himself.
 He only reveals his ‘birth name’ to his best-friend/brother Jean at the end of the book, and the readers don’t see it.
 Jean professes that he can understand why Locke decided to call himself Locke instead, by stating that he would have changed his name too (Lynch, p.
 529).
-Once again, this has it’s own explanation, but it fits in with the reading that Locke rejected his birth-name because it was female.
+Once again, we find out this name in book 3, but within the context of the first book alone it fits in with the reading that Locke rejected his birth-name because it was female.

 4) So far as I remember Locke never refers to his own facial hair or a need to shave.
 In-fact, in chapter 12, part 1, Locke notes of Jean: ‘Normally fastidious, he was now several days unshaven’ (Lynch, p.
 383).
 This suggests they do not have access to a razor during this period of the book.
 Despite this, Locke’s only complaint about himself is the fact his hair is greasy (Lynch, p.
 397).
 Not once does he mention a stubble of his own.
 Seeing as Locke was unconscious for several days prior to this point, we know he didn’t shave himself, and it is unlikely Jean shaved Locke.
 We know Locke doesn’t have any facial hair during that time, however, because he later applies a false bread and a mustache.